 And now, imagine running a company with no endpoint Security or protection from even much more external threats!

-The job of Endpoint Protection or Endpoint Security is to prevent this from happening
+What Endpoint Protection or Endpoint Security prevents from happening

 Endpoint threats include

 - virus, spyware or malware infection through external devices,